indiepopart/spring-vault-2.7.3/README.md

 # Tutorial: Secure Secrets With Spring Cloud Config and Vault

-This repository contains all the code for testing a Spring Cloud Configuration Server using Vault as backend, and a demo client application with Okta OIDC authentication and Spring Boot 2.7.3.
+This repository contains all the code for testing a Spring Cloud Configuration Server using Vault as backend, and a demo client application with Okta OIDC authentication.

+Please read [Secure Secrets With Spring Cloud Config and Vault](https://developer.okta.com/blog/2022/10/01/spring-vault) to see how this app was created.

 **Prerequisites:**